Nonparametric inference on counterfactuals in first-price auctions: Conclusion

 \section{Conclusion}

 In this paper, we develop a novel approach to estimation and inference on counterfactual functionals of interest (such as the expected revenue as a function of the rank of the counterfactual reserve price) in the standard nonparametric model of the first-price sealed-bid auction.
 We show that these counterfactuals can be written as continuous linear functionals of the quantile function of bidders' valuations, which can be recovered from the observed bids using a well-known explicit formula.
 We suggest natural estimators of the counterfactuals and show that their asymptotic behavior depends on their structure.
 In particular, we classify the counterfactuals into two types, one allowing for parametric (fast) convergence rates and standard inference, and the other exhibiting nonparametric (slow) convergence rates and lack of uniform convergence.
 For each of the types of counterfactuals, we develop simple, simulation-based algorithms for constructing pointwise confidence intervals and uniform confidence bands.

-We apply our results to assess the potential for revenue extraction by setting an optimal reserve price, using Phil Haile's USFS auction data.
+In terms of efficiency, our estimators of the ``less smooth'' targets, such as the bidder's surplus and auctioneer's revenue, perform on par with the best that the literature can offer, achieving the optimal rate of estimation while using undersmoothing for inference.
+However, there may be subtle differences in implementation.
+Indeed, our approach constructs the estimator on the grid of quantiles simultaneously (rather than separately) for each counterfactual reserve price.
+Combined with the Fast Fourier Transform for discrete convolution, this leads to significant computational gains.
+The latter can only be seen in massive simulations, however, so the final choice of the estimator should be ultimately based on specific goals and computational resources.

-Avenues for further research include incorporating auction heterogeneity, showing the minimax optimality of the counterfactual estimators, developing procedures for data-driven bandwidth selection, shape-restricted estimation of the valuation quantile function and associated functionals, and estimation and inference for the value density estimator based on our value quantile function estimator.
+Avenues for further research include boundary correction, data-driven bandwidth selection, shape-restricted estimation of the valuation quantile function and associated functionals, and auction heterogeneity.